The Twilight Saga: New Moon: Plot

-Jacob reminds Edward that the years-old treaty with Quileute will be broken if any Cullen bites a human, but Bella tells Jacob it is her choice, not the Cullens'.

-At the meadows, Edward admits that he will let Bella transform into a vampire only if she agrees to marry him.
-Initially Bella refuses, but contemplates doing so afterwards (serving as the plot for the next movie).
+Bella tells Edward she wants him to be the one to turn her into a vampire.
+Jacob confronts the pair, reminding Edward that the years-old treaty with Quileute will be broken if any Cullen bites a human, but Bella tells him it is her choice, not the Cullens'.
+Edward agrees to let her transform into a vampire only if she will marry him, leading to the next movie.